ryanatty/atkins-digital/src/_work/02-christine-and-bryce.md

   - 8
 permalink: /christine-and-bryce-wedding/
 ---
-Inspired by look and feel of the Anthropologie brand, this wedding video shot on-location in a vineyard estate in Sedona, AZ, captures the intimacy of the event by using a handheld camera shot with a Zeiss lens using only natural light.
+Inspired by the look and feel of the Anthropologie brand, this wedding video shot on-location in a vineyard estate in Sedona, AZ, captures the intimacy of the event by using a handheld camera shot with a Zeiss lens using only natural light.
 Shot at 60 frames per second for a suspended-in-time feeling, the post processing glow streaks evoke a dreamlike memory, while the music lends a classic vibe.